-T-Mobile confirms G-Slate Android 3.1 update rolling out now, 200MB plan overages coming August 14thAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile confirms G-Slate Android 3.1 update rolling out now, 200MB plan overages coming August 14thAlex Wagner - Editorial Director of News and Content

 Ready for a fun game of Good News, Bad News: T-Mobile Edition?
 First up, the good news: T-Mobile just announced that the G-Slate's over the air update to Android 3.1 has begun rolling out.
 It's a staggered update, meaning that if you don't get it today or tomorrow, don't fret; the new software may take a little time to make it to your neck of the woods.
 Once the update does hit your beloved 3D tablet, you can expect the following enhancements:

 - Google Videos - A new Videos app has been added that allows you to buy and rent movies.

 - Recent apps list expanded - The recent apps list has been expanded to show all apps recently used.
 After opening the apps list, touch one of the apps to access it.